astorfi/Deep-Learning-Roadmap/README.rst

 .. image:: _img/mainpage/article.jpeg

-This chapter is associated with the papers published in NLP using deep learning.
+This chapter is associated with the papers published in deep learning.

 ====================
 Models